ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_stomachcancer/concept_model.rst

 .. todo::

-   1. should we add uncertainty range of +/-10%?
+   1. Should we have engineers calculate f_i table so that there is undertainty in the f_i parameter too?

-   2. Should we have engineers calculate f_i table so that there is undertainty in the f_i parameter too?
+References:

 .. _5.3.4: